 Note: The BOR voltage trip points indicated here are nominal values provided for design guidance only.
-Refer to the Electrical Specifications in the specific device data sheet for BOR voltage limit specifications.

 A BOR will generate a Reset pulse which will reset the device.
-The BOR will select the clock source based on the device Configuration bit values (FOS<1:0> and FPR<3:0>).
-Furthermore, if an Oscillator mode is selected, the BOR will activate the Oscillator Start-up Timer (OST).
+The BOR will select the clock source, based on the device Configuration bit values (FOS<2:0> and FPR<4:0>).
+Furthermore, if an oscillator mode is selected, the BOR will activate the Oscillator Start-up Timer (OST).
 The system clock is held until OST expires.
 If the PLL is used, then the clock will be held until the LOCK bit (OSCCON<5>) is '1'.

 Concurrently, the POR time-out (TPOR) and the PWRT time-out (TPWRT) will be applied before the internal Reset is released.
-If TPWRT = 0 and a crystal oscillator is being used, then a nominal delay of TFSCM = 100 μ s is applied.
+If TPWRT = 0 and a crystal oscillator is being used, then a nominal delay of TFSCM = $100 \ \mu s$ is applied.
 The total delay in this case is (TPOR + TFSCM).

-The BOR Status bit (RCON<1>) will be set to indicate that a BOR has occurred.
+The BOR status bit (RCON<1>) will be set to indicate that a BOR has occurred.
 The BOR circuit, if enabled, will continue to operate while in Sleep or Idle modes and will reset the device should VDD fall below the BOR threshold voltage.